KlaudiaMatysiak/1MP-Matysiak/README.md

 ![Desktop Wireframe](documentation/images/mobile-wireframe.png)

+## Updates from original wireframes
+* Congratulations and What's next section - I decided to expand congratulations to make a bond with potential client.
+What's next section I made more visable for the user.
+* Gallery - I've changed layout of the gallery for a modern view, with 4 columns at desktop view, 2 columns at tablet view, and 1 column at mobile view.
+I add fancybox to the gallery as suggested my mentor.
+* About section - I decided to change places of image with text.
+* Contact Page - I decided to add a photo and kind words for the user before contact form.
+I made vertical form to look like a piece of paper.
+I added one input "What package are you interested in?" to the form.
+I changed input type to checkbox for "How did you find me?".
+* On the mobile view I changed logo position from centre to the left side.

 # Features
 ## Navigation Bar
 * The navigation bar style is consistent.
 It will navigate user through the website.
 Main bar includes links to the Home, About and Contact page, while hovering on the Wedding it shows submenu which includes link to the Portfolio, Packages & Prices and Reviews page.
 For the screen of maximum size 960 pixels element of the menu will shrink font size from 28 px to 20 px and for the mobile screen of maximum size 480 pixels navbar will change for the humberger menu on the right and logo on the left.